 Set Your Goal: Is it to finish without stopping?
 To hit a specific time?
 Having a clear goal will keep you motivated.

-Warm-Up & Cool-Down Gear: Comfortable athletic wear, a water bottle, and a watch (or phone app) to track your progress are essential.
+Gear Up: Comfortable athletic wear, a water bottle, and a watch (or phone app) to track your progress are essential.

 2. The Training Plan: Run-Walk-Run Method (8-10 Weeks)